-We already had an short review about variables, but this was more about basics and overal types of variables.
-In this tutorial we'll cover global and local variables.
+We already had a short review about variables, but this was more about the basics and overall types of variables.
+In this tutorial, we'll cover global and local variables.

 All variables in a program may not be accessible at all locations in that program.
 This depends on where you have declared a variable.

 The scope of a variable determines the portion of the program where you can access a particular identifier.
 There are two basic scopes of variables in Python: